SSpzcee/Asunder-PHB/phb/md/Ninjutsu.md

 For example, if you had used Instant Cremation three times, you would have an Upkeep 6, and your next use of it would deal 6d20\!\>14 damage.

+### **Katon: Joushou Ootori \- Fire Release: Rising Phoenix Blast**

+The user gathers chakra around them--the 'rising phoenix' actually refers to the visible heat ripples and wisps of flame rising around the ninja performing it-- and unleashes a stream of dark, searingly hot fire at their opponents.
+The flames of this technique are hot enough to disintegrate most incoming attacks.

+Chakra: 28, \+4 if it becomes an attack
+Damage: 15d20!>16
+Range: CHA
+Speed: 8
+Seal Speed: 12

+Tags: Attack, Interrupt, Projectile, Energy

+Effects:
+When used as an Interrupt, Rising Phoenix Blast's damage becomes 15d20!>11.
+It functions differently when used against a melee attack, or ninjutsu attack, that deals damage:

+Against a melee attack: The user may choose to call off their attack, or press on regardless of the danger.
+If they do not cancel their attack each of you are automatically hit by each other's attacks without a defense.
+If they choose to defend themselves, their attack is cancelled.
+They do not pay any Fatigue costs, their IC is advanced only half as much, any other spent resources are lost.
+Then they defend against Rising Phoenix Blast as a surprise attack, but have a \+3 bonus to any d20 rolls made as part of their defense.

+Against a ninjutsu attack: Compare the damage of the two techniques; if the damage of theirs is higher, subtract Rising Phoenix Blast's damage from that technique's damage; that is how much you take.
+If your technique's damage is higher, it destroys the opponent's technique, and your enemy must defend against your Rising Phoenix Blast and its remaining damage.

+Against jutsu weak to it damage is increased by 30\% and reduced by 30\% against elements strong against it.

 ## **Katon A-rank**